mlomb/battle/README.md

 # Bot tools

-Tools for building competitive bots.
-The project is composed of [multiple Rust crates](crates/README.md), conviniently accesible under the same CLI tool called `battle`.

-The tools are designed to "just work" and aim to have good DX.
+Tools for building competitive bots, e.g. for [CodinGame](https://codingame.com) contests.

+The project is composed of [multiple Rust crates](crates/README.md), conveniently accesible under the same CLI tool called `battle`.
+The tools are designed to "just work" and aim to have good DX. 🛠️ Still a lot to do.
-🛠️ **Still work in progress**

 ## Install